 Whatever the reason, there are things you can do to increase the acidity in your soil naturally.

 The correct soil conditions are essential for growing healthy plants.
 However, sometimes it is a matter of trial and error to attain perfection.
-With that, this acid loving plants list is the perfect guide to get you started.
+With that, this list of acid-loving plants is the perfect guide to get you started.